CaZual-T/CZT-Mega-Sync/README.md

     - MegaCZT is hard coded to only update folders named mod.czt currently.
 Otherwise it will dynamically change the  folder name to the files url extension, and not the actual folder name. which is annoying.
 - Finally, click "Download Folder" to begin downloading the mods.

 - The reason we delete the mod folder is because the tool looks for any exisitng folders within the Destination path.
-If it already exists it clears it for updates etc. If it doesnt exist it can just create a new one automatically, But if your 3rd party mods folder isnt deleted then you'll essentially end up with double mod folders.
+If it already exists it clears it for updates etc. If it doesnt exist it can just create a new one automatically, But if your 3rd party mods folder isnt deleted then you'll end up with 2 folders holding mods.
 Technically you could keep another folder named mods etc for personal mods that arent within the shared folder, but that could lead to conflicts if not managed proerly.